PetrKorab/Topic-Modelling-in-Business-Intelligence-BERTopic-and-FASTopic-in-Code/README.md

-# Topic Modelling in Business Intelligence: Discover BERTopic, FASTopic and Top2Vec
+# Topic Modelling in Business Intelligence: BERTopic and FASTopic in Code

-Python code for **Topic Modelling in Business Intelligence: Discover BERTopic, FASTopic and Top2Vec**, submitted to *Towards Data Science (Medium)*.
+Python code for **Topic Modelling in Business Intelligence: BERTopic and FASTopic in Code**, submitted to *Towards Data Science (Medium)*.
 Article is [here]()